x3n0cr4735/celi/docs/rest_server.md

 ## Demo React App

 There is a demo of a React app in examples/celi-react-demo that provides a front end for the Wikipedia use case.
+See [Getting started with React app](https://celi.readthedocs.io/en/stable/reference/react_demo_app.html) for more info on how to do that.